-ConnectSF is a multi-agency collaboration process to build an effective, equitable and sustainable transportation system for our future.
-It is currently developing a long-range Vision to guide transportation planning in the city for the next 50 years.
-While different city agencies are responsible for the completion of different Planning documents, Connect SF will ensure that these plans work towards a consistent and coherent Vision for the City's transportation future.
-Over the next three years, Connect SF will coordinate transportation plans and projects for the San Francisco County Transportation Authority, San Francisco Municipal Transportation Agency, and the San Francisco Planning Department.
-This process is expected to inform the next, 2019 Capital Plan.
+ConnectSF is a multi-agency collaboration and the San Francisco Planning Department.
+This process to build an effective, equitable and process is expected to inform the next, 2019 sustainable transportation system for our future.
+Capital Plan.
+It is currently developing a long-range Vision One recent effort related to Connect SF was to guide transportation planning in the city for the Subway Vision.
+Staff performed outreach the next 50 years.
+While different city agencies and technical analysis to understand potential are responsible for the completion of different opportunities for subway construction within San Planning documents, Connect SF will ensure Francisco.
+The Subway Vision does not yet include that these plans work towards a consistent and recommendations pertinent to the 2017 Capital coherent Vision for the City's transportation Plan, but will be updated every four years. future.
+Over the next three years, Connect SF will coordinate transportation plans and projects for the San Francisco County Transportation Authority, San Francisco Municipal Transportation Agency,